montefiore-institute/alan-cluster/README.md

 ### Centralised Jupyter Access

 We provide a centralised Jupyter instance which can be accessed using your Alan account at [https://alan.montefiore.uliege.be/jupyter](https://alan.montefiore.uliege.be/jupyter).
+Launching kernels within existing environments is possible.
+No additional configuration is required.

 #### Is it possible to access Jupyter Lab?